 ✓ The Occupational Health and Safety Act (ArbSchG) stipulates that the employer bears the main responsibility for health and safety in the workplace.

-✓ Employees have a duty to cooperate, including following instructions and using the protective equipment provided.
+✓ Employees also bear a certain responsibility for occupational health and safety due to their duty to cooperate.
+This includes following instructions and using the protective equipment (PPE) provided.

 ✓ Occupational health and safety requires coordinated cooperation between all stakeholders in the company in order to ensure the health and safety of employees